Techtonica/curriculum/roles-in-tech/product-manager.md

 1. User/market research and analysis
 2. create a solid Product strategy
 3. Learn to Prioritize and re-prioritize various work threads.
-4. Create a product and feature roadmap.
+4. Create a product and feature road map.
 5. Know how to make a product stable and scalable.
 6. Communicate effectively with Designers, Customers, Engineers and clients.